thiagoelias99/nest-template-todo/README.md

 1. Create a copy and rename ***.env.sample*** to ***.env.development***
 2. Fill `JWT_SECRET` with some data (*string*)
     - Example: `JWT_SECRET="THISISASECRET123"`
+3. Fill `DATABASE_URL` with postgres sql connection string.
+    - Example: `postgresql://postgres:admin@localhost:5432/postgres`
-3. Run cmd `npm run db:push` for database sync.
+4. Run cmd `npm run db:push` for database sync.
-    - This will create the sqlite file and automatic run the migrations.
+    - This will connect to database and automatic run the migrations.
-4. Run cmd `npm run dev` to start in development mode.
+5. Run cmd `npm run dev` to start in development mode.
     - Runs default in port **localhost:3000**

 #### Running in test mode
 1. Create a copy and rename ***.env.sample*** to ***.env.test***
 2. Fill `JWT_SECRET` with some data (*string*)
-3. Optionally rename the `DATABASE_URL` file name in .env.test.
+3. Fill `DATABASE_URL` with postgres sql connection string.
 4. Run cmd `npm run test` to initiate test.
 - Unit Tests
     - Controllers